lucasmazo32/simple-sessions/README.md

 After running `bundle update` and `bundle` you should be able to run:

-> `rails g simple` *or* `rails g advanced`
+> `rails g simple NAME` *or* `rails g advanced NAME`

 ## How does it work?

 It will automatically generate the view, controller, helper, test (for this version there are no automatic tests!), routes in your config/routes.rb and add the SessionsHelper to your ApplicationController.

+For this program, 'NAME' means the name of the database.
+Taking into consideration that the database should be singular (like User), you should write the name in singular.
+It doesn't matter if you write it in capital letters or downcase, the program will automatically recognize it.
+What it doesn't understand is the plural version of the word.

+*e.g:*

+> `rails g advanced user` *correct*

+> `rails g advanced users` *wrong!*

+You can always run `rails destroy advanced NAME` or `rails destroy simple NAME`, but remember that if you had a mistake writing the name, you probably are going to get an error (although most of the times you can ignore them).

+I strongly recommend creating the user's database before running this command, because it will generate a migration to add the column **remember_digest** to your user's schema.

 ## Which one to pick
 Simple sessions are an easy way of making your sessions.
 Those only include a cookie with an encrypted user_id which will expire after the browser is closed.
 This is an easy way of testing your apps in your localhost without expending time in creating the functions necessary for creating sessions.

 Advanced sessions also include cookies that expire in 20 years (Thus, permanent).
-They cover more functions and is more secure (User's id is saved encrypted in a cookie, and for the remember_digest, I use SHA2 hash security and a urlsafe_base64 for generating the tokens that will go in the remember column.
+They cover more functions and is more secure (User's id is saved encrypted in a cookie, and for the remember_digest, I use BCrypt hash security and a urlsafe_base64 for generating the tokens that will go in the remember column.

 ## Files generated and recommendations